← All workflows

 Why teams use it

-Eliminate the risk of missed covered persons with comprehensive beneficial ownership and solicitation chain analysis
+Eliminate the risk of missing covered persons hidden in complex beneficial ownership chains, voting agreements, and solicitation arrangements

 Questions

-CaseMark's bad actor review covers all Rule 506(d) disqualifying event categories, including criminal convictions, SEC disciplinary orders, cease-and-desist orders, SRO sanctions, state regulatory actions, and USPS false representation orders.
-Each category is analyzed with its specific lookback period.
+CaseMark's review covers all Rule 506(d) disqualifying event categories, including criminal convictions, SEC disciplinary orders, cease-and-desist orders, SRO sanctions, state regulatory actions, SEC stop orders, and U.S. Postal Service false representation orders.
+Each category is mapped with its specific lookback period.

 Does this produce a defensible reasonable-care record?

 Yes.
-CaseMark generates a documented reasonable-care diligence record that demonstrates the steps taken to identify and screen covered persons.
-This structured record is designed to support a reasonable care defense if a disqualifying event is later discovered.
+CaseMark generates a structured reasonable-care diligence record documenting the steps taken, sources consulted, and conclusions reached for each covered person.
+This record is designed to support a reasonable-care defense if a disqualifying event is later discovered.

 Can this handle both Rule 506(b) and 506(c) offerings?